 The Shipyard Cafe was named in honor of the village’s rich shipbuilding history, which to this day remains important and ever-present to the community’s sense of self.

-Mike and Kim, the owners of Shipyard Cafe, sold their first cup of locally-roasted coffee last year July 29, 2018, and have since seen it take off with both internationals and locals frequenting the cafe to enjoy a cup of Joe and a freshly-made blueberry with lemon drizzle scone homemade by Kim herself.
+Mike and Kim, the owners of Shipyard Cafe, sold their first cup of locally-roasted coffee on July 29, 2018, and have since seen it take off with both internationals and locals frequenting the cafe to enjoy a cup of Joe and a freshly-made blueberry with lemon drizzle scone homemade by Kim herself.

 The vibe of the Shipyard Cafe is very much cozy-adventure-maritime with white-washed planks and a sailor’s theme of red, white, and blue.